How many Wiccans are there?

 - The attendance at Neopagan

 festivals and fairs.
-But it is not known what percentage of Wiccans attend these
+But it is not known with any accuracy what percentage of Wiccans attend these

 - The sales figures of various popular Neopagan books.
 But it is not known

 how many Wiccans use the Internet, library books, or books borrowed from